the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 The Search component gets extended with a button.
 The button has to explicitly trigger the search.
 Otherwise you would fetch data every time from the Hacker News API when your input changes.
 As alternative you could debounce (delay) the `onChange()` function and spare the button, but it would add more complexity at this time.
-Let's keep it without debounce.
+Let's keep it simple without a debounce.

 First pass the `onSearchSubmit()` method to your Search component.